 Generation Z is severe approximately homeownership — and already saving up for it

-It looks like Generation Z is coming at homeownership quicker than their Millennial opposite numbers.
-However, many Millennials aren’t buying houses until their 30s; according to a brand new survey, greater than 1/2 of Gen Xers plan to buy a home in the subsequent 5 years — when they’re simplest 23 to 28.
+Generation Z is coming to homeownership quicker than their Millennial opposite numbers.
+However, many Millennials aren’t buying houses until their 30s; according to a brand new survey, more than 1/2 of Gen Xers plan to buy a home in the subsequent five years — when they’re usually 23 to 28.

 Generation Z is severe approximately homeownership — and already saving up for it 1